-The measure of potential biological damage to specific body organs or tissues caused by exposure to and subsequent absorption of radiation is expressed in a unit of measure known as a rem.
-One rem of any type of radiation has the same total damaging effect.
-Because a rem represents a fairly large dose equivalent, dose equivalents are usually expressed as millirem (mrem), which is 1/1000 of a rem.
+The measure of potential biological damage to the body caused by exposure to and subsequent absorption of radiation is expressed in a unit of measure known as a rem.
+For radiation protection purposes, one rem of any type of radiation has the same total damaging effect.
+Because a rem represents a fairly large equivalent dose, it is usually expressed as millirem (mrem), which is 1/1000 of a rem.
 In the international system of units, 1 sievert (Sv) equals 100 rem; 1 millisievert (mSv) equals 100 mrem.
-Specific types of dose equivalents are defined as follows:
+In previous years effective dose equivalent (EDE) was the dose unit used in the Annual Site Environmental Report; however, beginning in 2007, the dose unit used is effective dose (ED).
+The ED, as was the EDE, is the weighted sum of equivalent dose over specified tissues or organs.
+For the ED there are tissue weighting factors for twelve tissues or organs (as well as one for remainder organs and tissues), as compared to the EDE there were six tissue weighting factors (and one for remainder organs and tissues).
+In addition to tissue weighting factor modifications, there have been updates to the lung model, gastrointestional absorption fractions, and biokinetic models used for selected elements.
+Specific types of EDs are defined as follows: